Sweet Digs Australia: Jess Nguyen’s Armadale Home Is An Entertainer’s Dream

-Welcome to Sweet Digs Australia, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the country.
-This week, we tour the cosy Armadale home of foodie and content creator Jess Nguyen.
+Welcome to Sweet Digs, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the country.
+This week, we tour the cosy home of foodie and content creator Jess Nguyen.

 Within the walls of Jess Nguyen’s 1910 Edwardian-style home that she shares with her husband and their two dogs, Marlo and Pabla, is a cosy den that's soaked in personal touches and is always ready for guests.